 The Hundredorum Rolls of 1273 proved the scattered migration of the family by that time: Simon Moneday, Huntingdonshire; Simon Mundi, Cambridgeshire; and Henry Mundi, Cambridgeshire.
 In Somerset, Edmund Moneday, was listed there temp.
 Edward III.

-Important Dates for the Mondy family
+Early History of the Mondy family

 This web page shows only a small excerpt of our Mondy research.
 Another 130 words (9 lines of text) covering the years 1584, 1657, 1529, 1591, 1555, 1630, 1560, 1633, 1685 and 1739 are included under the topic Early Mondy History in all our PDF Extended History products and printed products wherever possible.